Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 Volume of placements

-More successful finance and accounting placements than any other vertical — built across six-plus years of active searching, not just occasional forays into the function.
+More successful finance and accounting placements than any other vertical.

 CFO

 Strategic finance leadership.
-P&L ownership, board-level communication, capital structure, M&A, and investor relations.
+P&L ownership, board-level communication, capital structure, M&A, investor relations.

 VP of Finance

 Senior finance leadership.
-FP&A oversight, business partnering, financial strategy, and often CFO succession track.
+FP&A oversight, business partnering, financial strategy, often CFO succession track.

 Controller

 Accounting leadership.
-Financial reporting, close process, technical accounting, compliance, and team management.
+Financial reporting, close process, technical accounting, compliance, team management.

 Director of FP&A

 Planning and analysis leadership.
-Forecasting, budgeting, scenario modeling, and strategic business partnership.
+Forecasting, budgeting, scenario modeling, strategic business partnership.

 Finance & Accounting Manager

 Functional management.
-Team leadership, process ownership, and the bridge between individual contributors and senior leadership.
+Team leadership, process ownership, bridge between individual contributors and senior leadership.

 Sr. Financial Analyst / Sr. Accountant

 High-impact individual contributors.
-Often the most difficult profiles to find — strong technical skills, low ego, high output.
+Strong technical skills, low ego, high output.

 Specialized Practices